 Visit Patong Beach– This is the beach that breeds Phuket, tons of travellers here.
 Evenings are when you should go for a swim unless its winter season or tidal time.

 Adventure sports– Parasailing, Snorkeling and water-ski are majorly the water-sports you can opt for here.
 This is not my preferred spot of doing these things considering the crowd and cost you pay but if you haven’t done it even, go for it.
 Cost from 500 to 800 THB

 Watch Muay Thai Fight– To experience something truly Thai, head to see a Muay-Thai fight.
 This is something that inspires the world.
 Not a lot of tourist opt for this, so be ready to see a lot of local faces around.
 Cost around 1000 THB

-Stroll the Naka Market– This is the weekend market near Phuket, good place to see the local trinket stuff, huge variety of food and even used goods.
-The market is split in 2 sections, everything under the sun is edible (unless you’re talking about the person selling it) and the covered section has everything else.
+Stroll the Naka Market– This is the weekend market near Phuket, a good place to see the local trinket stuff, a huge variety of food and even used goods.
+The market is split into 2 sections, everything under the sun is edible (unless you’re talking about the person selling it) and the covered section has everything else.